© 2020 All rights reserved

 The geogrid elements vary in polymer type and cross-sectional dimensions.
 They can sometimes change shape and dimensions within their length.
 Geogrids are either integrally manufactured (punched and drawn sheets; or extruded), ultrasonically or adhesive bonded strips, or joined in a knitting or weaving process and then coated.
 Polymer types include polyethylene, polypropylene or high tenacity polyester that has been coated.

-Carthage Mills can provide Geomembrane and Liners in a variety of physical, mechanical, and chemical resistant properties designed to meet the requirements of a wide range of applications (i.e. Products can be compounded for exposure to ultraviolet light, ozone, and microorganisms in soil).
+Can provide Geomembrane and Liners in a variety of physical, mechanical, and chemical resistant properties designed to meet the requirements of a wide range of applications (i.e. Products can be compounded for exposure to ultraviolet light, ozone, and microorganisms in soil).
 Different combinations of these properties exist in various geosynthetic lining materials to cover a wide spectrum of geotechnical applications and designs.

 Liners/geomembranes are now commonly used in:

-Drainage plays a critical role in the design and construction of below grade applications.
+Drainage plays a critical role in the design and construction of below-grade applications.
 Without proper drainage, groundwater seepage may cause hydrostatic pressure and leakage, resulting in structural damage.

-Carthage Mills DX series of drainage composites includes drain boards (also called wall/sheet drains), strip drains, and geonets.
+The DX series of drainage composites includes drain boards (also called wall/sheet drains), strip drains, and geonets.
 While all of the products in this series are used to direct the flow of water, each individual product is created for a specific application(s), some being horizontal and others vertical.

-Carthage Mills’ FX-A/O Series of nonwoven polypropylene Asphalt Overlay fabrics are specially needle-punched and heat-set to provide an economic solution to extending the useful life of pavement overlays.
+The FX-A/O Series of nonwoven polypropylene Asphalt Overlay fabrics are specially needle-punched and heat-set to provide an economic solution to extending the useful life of pavement overlays.